b-laztornex/alternative-assets-api-/readme.md

 3. **Set Up Environment Variables**:

-   - [Note] .env files should not commit and push to a public or shared repository, in this an exception was made to seed up the set up proccess.
+   - [Note] .env files should not commit and push to a public or shared repository, in this an exception was made to speed up the set up proccess.

    - Create a `.env.development` file in the root directory:
      ```